ciphs/website/README.md

 4. Make a pull request to [CIPHS's website master branch](https://github.com/ciphs/website).
 Remember to include your "/YOUR.REPO.URL/" within your pr comment box.

 #### ALLOCATIONS
-100,000 CIPHS is allocate from CIPHS Development Funds, will be split into few milestone as propose by Developer.
+Propose of 100,000 CIPHS allocated for this project by CIPHS Development Funds, will be split into few milestone as propose by Developer.